Alice of Courtenay: Family

 Alice was born in 1160, the second-eldest daughter and one of the ten children of Peter I of Courtenay and Elisabeth of Courtenay, daughter of Renauld de Courtenay and Hawise du Donjon.
 Her family was one of the most illustrious in France; and her paternal grandparents were King Louis VI of France and Adelaide of Maurienne.
 Her eldest brother Peter became the Latin emperor of Constantinople in 1216.
-She also had as cousins Philip Augustus, the King of France, Agnes, the Empress of the Byzantine Empire, and Margaret, the Queen of England, Hungary and Croatia.

 Alice's first husband was Andrew, lord of La Ferté-Gaucher, Champagne, whom she married some time after 1169.
 Following his death in 1177, Alice married Count William I of Joigny.
 The marriage produced one surviving child, Peter, later count of Joigny, (d.1222).
 The couple were divorced c.
 1184.
 A charter dated 1180 records that Count William, with Alice's consent, donated property to Pontigny Abbey.
 Alice married her third husband, Aymer of Angoulême, c.
 1186.
 That year he succeeded his brother, William V, as count of Angoulême.
 The marriage produced one surviving child, Isabella (c.
 1188 – 1246).
 Aymer died on 16 June 1202 and was succeeded by their daughter, Isabella.
 Isabella married King John of England in 1200.

 Alice died on 12 February 1218 at the age of about 58.